jpsehyun/Portfolio/README.md

 # Sehyun Park's Portfolio

 ## Introduction
-Welcome to Sehyun Park's portfolio!
-I'm currently pursuing a Bachelor of Science in Computer Science with a specialization in Software Technology at De La Salle University - Manila.
+Welcome to my portfolio!
+I'm currently taking a Bachelor of Science in Computer Science with a specialization in Software Technology at De La Salle University - Manila.
 Below is a collection of school and personal projects that I have personally enjoyed working on and would like to share with you.

 ## Projects

-### Project 1: [Project Name]
+### Project 1: [Mobile Schedule Application]
-- Description: [Brief description of the project]
+- Description: [This application is used to automatically create a schedule for college students, allowing them to add the courses they need to take and automatically creating a schedule based on its information]
 - Technologies Used: [List of technologies used]
 - Link: [Link to the project repository or demo]